 Breast Implant Revision

 A woman is a candidate for breast implant revision if she is experiencing the above-mentioned problems and has realistic expectations.
 Revision surgery not be taken lightly as they are never as straight-forward as the first surgery.
-An in-depth consultation with Dr. Cruise is required and he will likely request a mammogram or other imaging tests to determine the condition of the implants.
+An in-depth consultation with Joseph T Cruise, MD is required and he will likely request a mammogram or other imaging tests to determine the condition of the implants.
 Most breast implant exchanges are performed under general anesthesia, however, there are some instances where local anesthesia may be offered as an option.

 In some cases, an implant exchange alone can be performed.
 Women experiencing capsular contracture will require a capsulectomy (removal of the capsule) followed by removal of the old implants and placement of the new ones.
 In cases where the implant has migrated, it may be possible to reposition it and correcting the pocket and/or adding supportive materials so it stays in place.
 A woman who wants smaller breast implants may also need a breast lift.
 This is because removing the larger implants leaves excess skin and tissue behind.
 A woman who has rippling can have them corrected by changing the plane in which they are placed (I.e. from over the muscle to under the muscle) or fat grafting to mask the rippling.